nethesis/nethvoice-report/ui/src/doc-inline/en/dashboard_default_3_line_callTotalByHour.md

 # Calls by Time

-Hourly distribution of calls *Entered* in selected queues.
+Hourly distribution of calls *Entered* the selected queues.

 The graph shows the total number of calls received in the working hours for the selected queues.